What tests might I have at the GP surgery?

 During a DRE, the doctor or nurse will ask you to lie on your side on an examination table, with your knees brought up towards your chest.
 The doctor or nurse will slide a finger gently into your back passage.
 They’ll wear gloves and put some gel on their finger to make it more comfortable.

-The doctor or nurse will feel your prostate for any hard or irregular areas and to get an idea of its size.
+The doctor or nurse will feel your prostate for any hard or lumpy areas and to get an idea of its size.
 If your prostate is larger than expected for your age, this could be a sign of an enlarged prostate.
 You may find the DRE slightly uncomfortable or embarrassing, but the test isn’t usually painful and it doesn’t take long.